 Lancelot lives by the sword.
-In fact, they're next door neighbours, so teaming up to fight for money comes pretty naturally.
+In fact, they're next door neighbors, so teaming up to fight for money comes pretty naturally.
 Lady Guinevere, on her way to marry King Arthur is ambushed by the evil Sir Malagant.
-Fortunately Lancelot is lurking nearby and he rescues his future queen.
-They fall in love, but Guinevere still fancies the idea of wearing a crown, so she honours her promise to Arthur.
-Can Lady Guinevere remain faithful, or will this Pretty Woman become a lady of the knight?
-Written by
+Fortunately, Lancelot is lurking nearby and he rescues his future Queen.
+They fall in love, but Guinevere still fancies the idea of wearing a crown, so she honors her promise to Arthur.Written by

 Tim McSmythurs <Tim.McSmythurs@swindon.ericsson.se>

 109 of 153 people found this review helpful.